 City Code Provision

-While traveling on the Old Town Mall, cyclists must walk their bike instead of ride as stated in the City of Winchester City Code.
+While traveling on the Loudoun Street Mall in Old Town Winchester, cyclists must walk their bike instead of ride as stated in the City of Winchester City Code.

 Activities on the Trail